stefanm-git/Data-Science/20-Machine-Learning-Supervised-Learning/README.md

 <a href="Logistic-Regression"> Logistic-Regression</a></br>
 <a href="https://github.com/stefanm-git/Data-Science/blob/master/20-Machine-Learning-Supervised-Learning/Logistic-Regression/logistic_regression_project.py">
 script.py</a></br>
-<li>Logistic Regression model that predicts which passengers survived the sinking of the Titanic, based on features like age and class</li>
+Logistic Regression model that predicts which passengers survived the sinking of the Titanic, based on features like age and class</br></br>

 <a href="Decision-Tree">Decision-Tree</a></br>
 <a href="https://github.com/stefanm-git/Data-Science/blob/master/20-Machine-Learning-Supervised-Learning/Decision-Tree/decision_tree_project.py">
 script.py</a></br>
-<li>Prediction of income using a random forest</li>
+Prediction of income using a random forest

 </div>